Rorymercer/Vue.Draggable/README.md

     * typically providing array index as keys won't work as key should be linked to the items content
     * cloned elements should provide updated keys, it is doable using the [clone props](#clone) for example

+ - With strict Content Security Policy (CSP) enabled in report only mode, Vue.draggable will cause a warning in the console.
+However, with a strict CSP in enforcement mode, [this exception is caught](https://github.com/SortableJS/Vue.Draggable/blob/master/dist/vuedraggable.common.js#L1517) and the component works normally.

  ### Example
   * [Clone](https://sortablejs.github.io/Vue.Draggable/#/custom-clone)